Sarmatians: Language

-The Sarmatians spoke an Iranian language that was derived from 'Old Iranian' and was heterogenous.
+The Sarmatians spoke an Iranian language that was descended from Proto-Iranian and was heterogenous.
 By the first century AD, the Iranian tribes in what is today South Russia spoke different languages or dialects, clearly distinguishable.
 According to a group of Iranologists writing in 1968, the numerous Iranian personal names in Greek inscriptions from the Black Sea coast indicate that the Sarmatians spoke a North-Eastern Iranian dialect ancestral to Alanian-Ossetian.
 However, Harmatta (1970) argued that "the language of the Sarmatians or that of the Alans as a whole cannot be simply regarded as being Old Ossetian."

 Equipment

 The Roxolani, who were one of the earlier Sarmatian tribes to have migrated into Europe and therefore were among the more geographically western Sarmatians, used helmets and corselets made of raw ox hide, and wicker shields, as well as spears, bows, and swords.
 The Roxolani adopted these forms of armour and weaponry from the Germanic Bastarnae near whom they lived.
 The more eastern Sarmatian tribes used scale armour and used a long lance called the contus and bows in battle.